Fractured Magic: Chapter Eight

 “Hold on,” Leandros said, pushing away from the railing.
 “Let me join you downstairs.”

-Downstairs, when Gareth held a hand out to Leandros, Leandros shook it happily.
+When Gareth held a hand out to Leandros, Leandros shook it happily.
 “Pleasure to meet you again, sir,” Gareth said.
 Up close, his bruises looked even worse.
-Curiosity gnawed at Leandros, but he held his silence–he had no right to ask, and anyway, he doubted Gareth wanted to talk about it.
+Curiosity gnawed at Leandros, but he held his since—he had no right to ask, and anyway, he doubted Gareth wanted to talk about it.

 “Surprised my sister would put me in this position, you mean,” Gareth guessed.
 “I’m sure I could have refused, but…ah.
 Well, never mind.”